Hurwa134/Hurwa134.github.io/ResearchQuestions.md

 **Idea**

-I haven’t done yoga or painted to different music but I am curious to see how creative work is different as effected by different styles of music, beats per minute, or having done yoga to different music prior to painting/etc.
+I am also curious to see how creative work is differently effected by different styles of music, beats per minute, or having done yoga to different music prior to painting/etc.

 ## Music as a Religion: and how can I make an artistic statement that “music is my religion?”
 I started to think more about my own relationship to music and why it’s so important to me.
 I’m a musician, and I was raised in a musical family – but I was also raised by parents who made a conscious choice not to impart any kind of religious values on my brother and I, so I was raised in a vaguely Christian/also Buddhist household.